Constitutional reforms of Sulla: Senate and the assembly

 Sulla expanded the number of senators from some three hundred (before the civil war) to as many as six hundred, more than doubling its size, with new senators recruited from the ranks of the equites and the nobles of Italian towns.
 Before his expansion, the senate's ranks were skeletally thin: of former consuls, a mere five were known to be alive and able to participate in 82.
-He also increased the number of quaestores elected per year from eight to twenty and making induction to the senate automatic with the holding of the quaestorship; this meant that many of the new senators would likely never hold higher office and existed rather to serve as jurors in a large system of permanent jury courts.
+He also increased the number of quaestores elected per year from eight to twenty and made induction to the senate automatic with the holding of the quaestorship; this meant that many of the new senators would likely never hold higher office and existed rather to serve as jurors in a large system of permanent jury courts.
 There would be at least seven courts, each under a praetor, with large juries to minimise the impact of bribery.
-In the past, from the time of the Gracchi onwards, these courts had been staffed by the equestrians, but the juries would be picked from members of the senatorial class.
+In the past, from the time of the Gracchi onwards, these courts had been staffed by the equestrians, but now the juries would be picked from members of the senatorial class.

 The consequences of Sulla's changes to the senate resulted in a "two-tiered... system in which the inner circle of the powerful opinion makers... were separated from those who spent their lives as jurors".
 The leading senators holding magistracies also were to spend their year in office in the capital rather than commanding troops abroad, making senate debates far more formal and providing an environment in which the consuls could repeatedly clash.
 The office of praetor also changed, put in charge of the courts during their magistracy before being sent to govern a province immediately afterwards.
 In the past, the senate had been composed of people recognised by the censors for their achievements in high office or of personal virtue; Sulla's lacked this, being composed mainly of his supporters and the winners of relatively undiscriminating elections to the quaestorship.

 Sulla also, according to Appian, required that laws be brought before the centuries rather than the tribes and that they first receive the approval of the senate.
 The requirement to bring laws before the centuries does not seem to have survived even Sulla's dictatorship, as he brought a law on the quaestorship before the tribes.
-Sulla settled instead on divesting the tribunes of their legislative initiative (see below) and allowing curule magistrates to call the tribes to hear legislative proposals.
+Sulla settled instead on divesting the tribunes of their legislative initiative and allowing curule magistrates to call the tribes to hear legislative proposals.
 Consular legislation was rare before the Sulla's reforms, with most legislation being put by tribunes, but after Sulla, it became common to have consuls and praetors introduce bills before the people.